elliotherriman/website/about.md

 custom_css: plain
 ---

 Hi!
-I'm Elliot Herriman, a writer based between Western Australia and New York.
+I'm Elliot Herriman, a writer based somewhere between Western Australia and New York.

 Some minor claims to fame include...